Quarterly Results

 Deferred tax liabilities

-As at 30 June 2023, deferred tax liabilities amounted to S$3.7 million (31 December 2022: S$4.0 million), comprising deferred tax liabilities on temporary differences and on intangible assets recognised on business combination.
+As at 31 March 2026, deferred tax liabilities amounted to S$3.5 million (31 December 2025: S$3.6 million), comprising deferred tax liabilities on temporary differences and on intangible assets recognised on business combination.

 Commentary